agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/getters-and-setters.md

 If this change would cause a compatibility problem, it would be found by the compiler.  the IDE is likely to have mechanisms to find and sometimes even fix the incompatibilities that this change makes.
 There is a strong argument that you should “bite the bullet” make the change to what you need, let the IDE and compiler sort of the consequences of the change, and then get on to correct code that has the advantage of higher resolution points.

-Don’t protect callers from change, just make the change and deal with it.
+Don't protect callers from change, just make the change and deal with it.
 In many many cases it is easy or automatic.
 Plus the implementation is more transparent and correct without the class pretending to be something it is not.

 ## Failure to Protect from Change